About Bracknell Forest Council

 Problems with the earlier system

 Teams across the council were responsible for handling both IT and non-IT queries from their customer base.
 Bracknell had previously employed a legacy ticketing system which didn’t enable teams at Bracknell to work at full efficiency.
 It restricted end-users to traditional channels such as emails and phone calls for reaching out to internal teams.
-Heavy customisations were required to make the system meet the council’s needs, making it difficult to use for non-IT teams.
+Heavy customizations were required to make the system meet the council’s needs, making it difficult to use for non-IT teams.
 Bracknell’s current IT environment was plagued with manual processes.
 The system was also heavily siloed and restricted the flow of information among teams, resulting in longer resolution times.

 On the lookout for a modern, user-friendly IT service desk